push-based/ws-angular-perf-ngindia250123/exercises/performance-tab-flame-charts.md

 In this exercise you can now investigate the flame charts on your own and try to find suspicious tasks that potentially could be reduced, moved or erased completely.

-Please not down your findings, so we can discuss them afterwards :-).
+Please note down your findings, so we can discuss them afterwards :-).